h3abionet/genesis2/README.md

 ## Known issues

+Latest fix: rescaling window contents when resizing a window works, though non-uniform rescaling distorts shapes (e.g. a circle becomes an oval).

+Tested on a Mac: if you hold SHIFT while resizingf a window, it rescales uniformly.

+Last commit shows a lot of other fixes in the README; deleted from here for brevity.

 1. If a new project is started (using **New**), you cannot change to another project in the same session: both **New** and **Import** are no longer available.

 2. If you open a project (**Load**), you can no longer create a new project, though you can load another project.